rurreac/dump25/README.md

 Just a little bit of optional configuration (`./dump25 -help` output):
 ```
-Usage of ./dump25:
   -cachePath string
         Directory where Cache should be stored. (default "./")
   -expTime int
         Expiration time (hours) of each Item in Queue. (default 8)
-  -httpPort string
+  -httpPort int
-        What port should the HTTP Server use. (default "10080")
+        What port should the HTTP Server use. (default 10080)
   -smtpAuth
-        Whatever dump25 should ask for SMTP authentication.
+        Whatever if dump25 should ask for SMTP authentication.
   -smtpPort string
         What port should the fake SMTP Server use. (default "10025")